InnoTutor/Backend/README.md

  **Stake**: Development process

 # API
-There is a documentation with all requests which backend supports.
+There is documentation with all requests which backend supports.
 You can read about API documentation [here](https://documenter.getpostman.com/view/16213957/UUy65PgU)

 # Database
 We use Docker and PostgreSQL for the database.
-Here is the database [diagram](https://github.com/InnoTutor/README/blob/main/UMLDiagrams/DatabaseDiagram.md) If you want import our database, you can use restore.sql file with empty tables.
+Here is the database [diagram](https://github.com/InnoTutor/README/blob/main/UMLDiagrams/DatabaseDiagram.md)

+- If you want to import our database, you can use [restore.sql](restore.sql) file with empty tables.
+- In [application.properties](/src/main/resources/application.properties) file specify your database's name, username and password.
+> - Guide how to import your database: [link](https://www.postgresql.org/docs/9.1/backup-dump.html)
+> - Guide how to use PostgreSQL in Docker: [link](https://youtu.be/aHbE3pTyG-Q)

 # Google credentials
 To log in you need to provide your Google credentials created [here](https://firebase.google.com).
-Then open [application.properties](/src/main/resources/application.properties) file and innput your JSON Google credentials file as a single string in `GOOGLE_CREDENTIALS` filed.
+Then open [application.properties](/src/main/resources/application.properties) file and input your JSON Google credentials file as a single string in `GOOGLE_CREDENTIALS` filed.
-You can use this service to convert JSON into string with escape characters: [link](https://www.freeformatter.com/json-escape.html)
+You can use this online service to convert JSON into a string with escape characters: [link](https://www.freeformatter.com/json-escape.html)

-In case of any problems, refer to this [guide](https://medium.com/@renceabishek/how-to-add-google-api-credentials-key-on-heroku-spring-boot-16b03e2a2363)
+> In case of any problems refer to this [guide](https://medium.com/@renceabishek/how-to-add-google-api-credentials-key-on-heroku-spring-boot-16b03e2a2363)

 # Hosting & CI
-We use [Heroku](https://heroku.com/) to host backend.
+We use [Heroku](https://heroku.com/) to host the backend.
 [Here](https://innotutor.herokuapp.com) is the deployed version of it.
-For the continious integration we have to make a pull request to the `main` branch.
-Then Heroku will automatically deploy new version on the server.
+For continuous integration, we have to make a pull request into the `main` branch.
+Then Heroku will automatically deploy a new version on the server.

+To build the project on Heroku's server you need to provide **config vars**: `DATABASE_URL`, `GOOGLE_APPLICATION_CREDENTIALS` and `GOOGLE_CREDENTIALS`.
+Also, add this buildpack `https://github.com/buyersight/heroku-google-application-credentials-buildpack.git`
+> Guide how to work with config vars: [link](https://devcenter.heroku.com/articles/config-vars)

 # How to install locally
+- Download this project
+- Open in IntelliJ IDEA
+- Set up database and Google credentials (check instructions above [Database](#database) and [Google credentials](#credentials))
+- Open `InnotutorBackendApplication` java class and press `ctrl+R`
+> Guide how to run Spring project: [link](https://www.jetbrains.com/help/idea/your-first-spring-application.html)

 # Code analysis
 * [The result of PMD static analyzer](https://github.com/InnoTutor/README/blob/main/StaticAnaylyzer/result.md).
 Do not be scared by such a huge number of violations.
 We fixed all the violations that we could fix.
 Other violations can not be fixed due to spring framework-specific code which requires to follow special name convention, so the framework could understand fields and create particular [Beans](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-definition).

 # Want to contribute?
-You can contribute in the frontend and backend.
+You can contribute in this project.
 Just fork the repository from the `develop` branch, implement changes you want to propose and make a pull request.
-Also, there are issues in [backend](https://github.com/InnoTutor/Backend/issues) and [frontend](https://github.com/InnoTutor/Frontend/issues), feel free to submit a new one or participate in existing.
+Also, there are [issues](https://github.com/InnoTutor/Backend/issues), so feel free to submit a new one or participate in existing.